ARMmbed/mbed-cli/README.md

 * `--config` to inspect the runtime compile configuration (see below).
 * `-S` or `--supported` shows a matrix of the supported targets and toolchains.
 * `-f` or `--flash` to flash/program a connected target after successful compile.
+* `-s` or `--sterm` to open the connected target's serial terminal after successful compile.
+This option can be chained with `-f` or `-r` so the new firmware image will be flashed to the target or reset, then open the serial terminal.
 * `-c ` to build from scratch, a clean build or rebuild.
 * `-j <jobs>` to control the compile processes on your machine.
 The default value is 0, which infers the number of processes from the number of cores on your machine.
 You can use `-j 1` to trigger a sequential compile of source code.
 * `-v` or `--verbose` for verbose diagnostic output.